awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape to a tape gateway\.
+1. Retrieve the archived tape to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use Backup Exec to restore the data\.
 This process is the same as restoring data from physical tapes\.
 For instructions, see the *Backup Exec Administrative Guide *in the documentation section in the Backup Exec software\.

 ## Disabling a Tape Drive in Backup Exec<a name="BE-disable-tape-drive"></a>

-A tape gateway provides 10 tape drives, but you might decide to use fewer tape drives\.
+A Tape Gateway provides 10 tape drives, but you might decide to use fewer tape drives\.
 In that case, you disable the tape drives you don't use\.

 1. Open Backup Exec, and choose the **Storage** tab\.